A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Computation in rsync

+\eat{\begin{proof}[(sketch)] This is an application to our context of Theorems $4.9$ - $4.10$ of \cite{AmelootNB13}.
+Let $\mathcal{Q}$ be an $\mathcal{L}$-query.
+We have two cases: $(i)$ $\mathcal{Q}$ is monotonic or $(ii)$ it is not.
+In case $(i)$, we can program a transducer so that initially all nodes send out their local database facts.
+In the next round all the nodes will have received all database facts since we are considering \emph{rsync} systems. \emph{System} and \emph{time} relations are not needed.
+The query $\mathcal{Q}$ is then evaluated on the union of the local initial partition with the received facts.

+In case $(ii)$ we follow the same approach as before, but this time the query $\mathcal{Q}$, being non-monotonic, cannot be applied immediately because wrong results could be derived.
+To avoid this, let us assume $\mathcal{T}$ is the transducer of case $(i)$.
+We create a new transducer $\mathcal{T}^\prime$ starting from $\mathcal{T}$ by adding to $\Upsilon_{mem}$ the nullary relation $\texttt{Ready}$, and by modifying $Q_{ins}$ so that $\texttt{Ready}$ will be true only after the first round.
+In addition, \texttt{Ready} is AND-attached to all the queries composing $\mathcal{Q}$, so that they will be evaluated once the emitted instances are received. \end{proof} }

-The above lemma permits us to draw the following conclusion: under the \emph{rsfd} semantics, monotonic and non-monotonic queries behave in the same way: two rounds are needed in both cases.
-This is due to the fact that, contrary to what happens in the asynchronous case \cite{Ameloot:2011:RTD:1989284.1989321}, starting from the second round we are guaranteed -- by the reliability of the communication and the synchronous assumption -- that every node will compute the query over the full initial instance.
+Lemma~\ref{lm:computable} permits us to draw the following conclusion: under the \emph{bsp} semantics, monotonic and non-monotonic queries behave in the same way; two rounds are needed in both cases.
+This is due to the fact that, contrary to what happens in the asynchronous case \cite{AmelootNB13}, we are guaranteed by the reliability of the communication and the synchronous assumption that, starting from the second round on, every node will compute the query over every emitted instance.
+Conversely, in the asynchronous case, as a result of the non-determinism of the communication, we are never guaranteed, without coordination, when every sent fact will be actually received.
+As a consequence, under this latter model we don't know -- without coordination -- when negation can be safely applied, because it could be applied ``too early", i.e., before all facts over the negated literal are received (or deduced).